Openmesh-Network/xnode-manager/README.md

 XNODE_OWNER env var should be set when deploying in a open-port environment to prevent malicious actors from claiming your Xnode before you.

-USER_PASSWD env var can be set to allow password login.
+USER_PASSWD env var can be set to allow password login as user "xnode".
 However it is recommended to manage your machine through this manager app only.

 ```
 curl https://raw.githubusercontent.com/Openmesh-Network/xnode-manager/main/os/install.sh | bash 2>&1 | tee /tmp/xnodeos.log